zulip/zulip/docs/subsystems/hashchange-system.md

 Some examples are:

 - `/#settings/your-bots`: Bots section of the settings overlay.
-- `/#streams`: Streams overlay, where the user manages streams (subscription etc.)
+- `/#channels`: Channels overlay, where the user manages channels (subscription etc.)
-- `/#streams/11/announce`: Streams overlay with stream ID 11 (called
+- `/#channels/11/announce`: Channels overlay with channel ID 11 (called
   "announce") selected.
-- `/#narrow/stream/42-android/topic/fun`: Message feed showing stream
+- `/#narrow/channel/42-android/topic/fun`: Message feed showing channel
   "android" and topic "fun".
-(The `42` represents the id of the stream.)
+(The `42` represents the id of the channel.)

 The main module in the frontend that manages this all is `web/src/hashchange.js` (plus `hash_util.js` for all the parsing